nate-thegrate/rpg-character-tool/README.md

   Third priority stat is chosen between Intelligence, Wisdom, and Charisma
     (with a slight bias toward Wisdom & away from Intelligence)

-Put the highest 3 generated stats into each priority stat; the lower 3 stats fill in the rest
+Put the highest 3 generated stats into each priority stat in random order; the lower 3 stats fill in the rest
 ```

-This method ensures a nice spread of potential outcomes, allowing for every possible character to come into play.
+This method ensures a nice spread of potential outcomes, allowing for every character type to come into play.
 From there, it's easy to sort the stats by value and create suitable character recommendations.

 ### Call of Cthulhu